fluxninja/aperture/docs/content/get-started/get-started.md

 </Tabs>
 ```

-Configure the Aperture SDK for in your application with the API key and the
+Connect to Aperture Cloud by creating an Aperture Client with your
-address of the Aperture Cloud.
+organization's address and API Key.

 ```mdx-code-block
 <Tabs groupId="language" queryString>